Current status

 Infrastructure indexes rusty-kaspa PR #860 is open for review.
 It proposes an optional --txindex, a GetTransaction RPC path, inclusion and acceptance metadata, live updates from consensus notifications, resync from scratch, and pruning tied to retention-root changes.
 Builder and infrastructure work.
 It could help wallets, explorers, indexers, and large app-state workflows.
 It remains an open pull request until merged and released.

-Builder note: early tests and open PRs are useful signals for developers.
+Builder note: early tests and open PRs are signals for developers.
 They stay below release or activation evidence until a primary artifact changes the status.

 Changelog

-Status-sensitive updates.
+Status-sensitive updates

 Open status changelog